 The Makita laser level does all of its leveling in red.
 Generally, red lasers work pretty well and are the baseline for visibility.
 How well you can see red lasers depends on the amount of ambient light.
 Green lasers are more easily detected by the human eye, and some manufacturers are capitalizing on this.
 However, green diodes tend to cost significantly more to implement and require more energy.
 Makita sticks with the old tried-and-true red.
 Makita claims that you can see the 635nm class II laser’s lines up to 50 feet, and the laser points up to around 100 feet.
 Since the majority of cross-line laser use is for interior work, that’s good enough.

 Reference Lines and Spots

 All of the self-leveling laser levels reviewed on these pages emit horizontal, vertical, and cross-lines (horizontal and vertical simultaneously).
-Like Klein’s offering, some of these self-leveling lasers even feature a plumb spot.
+Like the Klein cross line laser, some of these self-leveling lasers even feature a plumb spot.
 This Makita laser level includes all of those tools, plus vertical level dots at the left and right points.
 The horizontal beam fans out 180°, and the vertical beam extends 120°.
-In doing so, this level covers all your bases, allowing you to cast most any reference line you could need.
+In doing so, this level covers all your bases, allowing you to cast almost any reference line you could need.